This Article Solved My Issue

 What is the process?

-4. Recruiting alerts people and ask them to Approve or Deny the offer.
+Step 4.
+Recruiting alerts people and asks them to Approve or Deny the offer.

-2. Under Offer Approval heading, in the On/Off About field, click to turn it On.
+2. In the Turn Offer Approval On/Off field, click the radio button to turn it on.

 • You must have the Offer Approval feature enabled to use Offer Letters.